Plankton: Overview

 Ocean chlorophyll concentration is a proxy for, or an indicator of, the distribution and abundance of phytoplankton.
 The intensity of green indicates how abundant the phytoplankton are, while blue indicates where there are few phytoplankton. – NASA Earth Observatory, October 2019.

 Apart from aeroplankton, plankton inhabits oceans, seas, estuaries, rivers, lakes and ponds.
 Local abundance varies horizontally, vertically and seasonally.
 The primary cause of this variability is the availability of light.
-All plankton ecosystems are driven by the input of solar energy (but see chemosynthesis), confining primary production to surface waters, and to geographical regions and seasons having abundant light.
+Nearly all plankton ecosystems are driven by the input of solar energy (but see chemosynthesis), confining nearly all primary production to surface waters, and to geographical regions and seasons having abundant light.

 A secondary variable is nutrient availability.
 The amount and distribution of plankton depends on available nutrients, the state of water and a large amount of other plankton.
 The local distribution of plankton can be affected by wind-driven Langmuir circulation and the biological effects of this physical process.
 Although large areas of the tropical and sub-tropical oceans have abundant light, they experience relatively low primary production because they offer limited nutrients such as nitrate, phosphate and silicate.
 This results from large-scale ocean circulation and water column stratification.
 In such regions, primary production usually occurs at greater depth, although at a reduced level (because of reduced light).

 While plankton are most abundant in surface waters, they live throughout the water column.
 At depths where no primary production occurs, zooplankton and bacterioplankton instead consume organic material sinking from more productive surface waters above.
 This flux of sinking material, so-called marine snow, can be especially high following the termination of spring blooms.

 Despite significant macronutrient concentrations, some ocean regions are unproductive (so-called HNLC regions).
 The micronutrient iron is deficient in these regions, and adding it can lead to the formation of phytoplankton algal blooms.
 Iron primarily reaches the ocean through the deposition of dust on the sea surface.
 Paradoxically, oceanic areas adjacent to unproductive, arid land thus typically have abundant phytoplankton (e.g., the eastern Atlantic Ocean, where trade winds bring dust from the Sahara Desert in north Africa).

 Within the plankton, holoplankton spend their entire life cycle as plankton (e.g. most algae, copepods, salps, and some jellyfish).
 By contrast, meroplankton are only planktic for part of their lives (usually the larval stage), and then graduate to either a nektic (swimming) or benthic (sea floor) existence.
 Examples of meroplankton include the larvae of sea urchins, starfish, crustaceans, marine worms, and most fish.